|Oracle® TimesTen In-Memory Database Replication Guide

 always policies cause the replication agent to be automatically restarted.
 When the agent restarts automatically, it is often the first connection to the database.
 This happens after a fatal error that, for example, requires all applications to disconnect.
 The first connection to a database usually has to load the most recent checkpoint file and often needs to do recovery.
 For a very large database, this process may take several minutes.
 During this period, all activity on the database is blocked so that new connections cannot take place and any old connections cannot finish disconnecting.
 This may also result in two copies of the database existing at the same time because the old one stays around until all applications have disconnected.
 For very large databases for which the first-connect time may be significant, you may want to wait for the old database to become inactive first before starting up the new one.
 You can do this by setting the restart policy to

 norestart to specify that the replication agent is not to be automatically restarted.
 For more information on setting policies that would prevent the database from being reloaded, see "Specifying a RAM policy" in Oracle TimesTen In-Memory Database Operations Guide to determine when a database is loaded into memory.

 The state of a subscriber replication agent is described by its master database.
 When recovering a failed subscriber database, you must reset the replication state of the subscriber database with respect to the master database it communicates with in a replication scheme.
 You can reset the state of a subscriber database from either the command line or your program:

-See "Monitoring Replication" for information about querying the state of a database.
+See Chapter 11, "Monitoring Replication" for information about querying the state of a database.